Why are we so reactive?

 What if we could choose to respond rather than react?

 Every time we feel frustrated or angry – there is usually a hurt behind that feeling.
 A response means expressing the way we truly feel, even sharing that we are hurt or harmed without the need for them to be different.
-It is about bringing your own and their awareness to how you are truly feeling in that moment.
+It is about bringing your own and the other’s awareness to how you are truly feeling in that moment.

 Filed under